kemtardif/MiniERP/README.md

 ## Project Description

 MiniERP is an ever-evolving back-end for a fictional ERP system.
 It stems from an attempt to reconcile my current job as an ERP integration developper with a desire to explore Software Architecture and Distributed Systems.
-Having been in contact with how ERPs can be complicated, with multiple related components, I felt that it was the perfect canvas to try new technologies.
+Having been in contact with how massive ERPs can be, with lots of related components, I felt that it was the perfect canvas to try new technologies.
 Just add new components!

 The base is composed of 4 modules :
 * Product Service